U.S. to end all waivers on imports of Iranian oil, crude price jumps

 “It is a surprise that the requirement to cease importing Iranian oil should come at this next May deadline,” said Elizabeth Rosenberg, director of the energy, economics and security program at Washington-based Center for a New American Security.
 “Having only several weeks’ notice before the deadline means there are lots of cargoes booked for May delivery.
 This means that it will now be harder to get it out by the deadline.”

 Iran’s oil exports have dropped to about 1 million barrels per day (bpd) from more than 2.5 million bpd prior to the re-imposition of sanctions.
-U.S. Secretary of State Mike Pompeo, in a briefing Monday, said “we’re going to zero across the board,” saying the United States had no plans for a grace period beyond May 1 for countries to comply.
+U.S. Secretary of State Mike Pompeo, in a briefing Monday, said “we’re going to zero across the board,” saying the United States had no plans for a grace period for compliance beyond May 1.

 The White House intends to deprive Iran of its lifeline of $50 billion in annual oil revenues, Pompeo said, as it pressures Tehran to curtail its nuclear program, ballistic missile tests and support for conflicts in Syria and Yemen.

-A senior administration official said President Donald Trump was confident that Saudi Arabia and the United Arab Emirates will fulfill their pledges to compensate for the shortfall from Iranian oil exports.
-U.S. Assistant Secretary of State for Energy Resources Frank Fannon said the kingdom was taking “active steps” to ensure global oil markets were well supplied.
+A senior administration official said President Donald Trump was confident Saudi Arabia and the United Arab Emirates will fulfill their pledges to compensate for the shortfall in the oil market.
+U.S. Assistant Secretary of State for Energy Resources Frank Fannon said Riyadh was taking “active steps” to ensure global oil markets were well supplied.

 Saudi Arabian Energy Minister Khalid al-Falih, in a statement on Monday, did not commit to raising production, saying it was “monitoring the oil market developments” after the U.S. statement, and that it would coordinate with other oil producers to ensure a balanced market.
 OPEC is next scheduled to meet in June.